Thomas Bell (mayor of Gloucester): Llanthony Secunda Priory

 Llanthony Secunda was a second house founded by the first Augustinian Llanthony Priory in Wales.
 By the 16th century, it had become the largest Augustinian house in England, and the 10th richest.
 On Dissolution the site itself was purchased by Arthur Porter, but many of the properties with which the Priory had been endowed were purchased by Bell in 1539, with further purchase in 1542 for £100.
 In 1543 he purchased the bulk of the remnant of Llanthony for £627, together with property of other monastic houses.
 Bell bequeathed this significant property to his niece Joan and her husband Thomas Denys.
-Arthur Porter's son Sir Thomas Porter married Ann Denys, niece of Thomas Denys, Bell's heir.
+Arthur Porter's son Sir Thomas Porter married Ann Denys, daughter of Richard Denys and niece of Thomas Denys, Bell's heir.

 Establishment of Bridge Repair and "Uses Lands" Trust

 In 1542 Sir Thomas Bell and his wife Joan assigned property on a sale and leaseback arrangement to the City Corporation to be used after their deaths for repairing Westgate Bridge and causeway, Gloucester:

-Conveyance by Alderman Thomas Bell Sen. of property in Broadsmith St., Southgate St., Gaudy Green and Brook St. to use of the Corporation for repairing Westgate Bridge and Over causeway, then for uses to be determined by the Corporation.